Localsend: The Open-Source Alternative to AirDrop That Could Disrupt Sharing

 Q: Is Localsend free to use?

-A: Yes, Localsend is completely free to use, making it an attractive alternative for those seeking a cost-effective file-sharing solution.
+A: Yes, Localsend is completely free to use, making it an enticing option for users who prioritize cost-effectiveness in file-sharing solutions.